RafaTicArte/creative_commons/README.md

 -- CUSTOMIZATION --

 * To override default template copy templates/creative-commons.html.twig file in your theme.
 See inside for an overview of the variables you can use.

+* To override field template copy templates/field--node--field-creativecommons.html.twig file in your theme and change name with your field name.
+See inside for an overview of the variables you can use.

 -- IMAGES --